beginning of content

 The treatment for leukaemia depends on:

-Other treatments your child may get are:
+Other treatments your child may receive include:

 Children with leukaemia usually need treatment for 2 to 3 years, as well as ongoing regular check-ups.